austinkaruru/quote-ip/README.md

 ### Internet connection
 ###
 # How to get a live server of the application running
-#### Run `ng serve` for a dev server in your Terminal.
+#### Run `ng serve` for a live server in your Terminal.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 # N.B
 #### The app is yet to be complete.
 Any useful advice would be greatly appreciated.
 Email me @karuruaustine@gmail.com
 ## Further help